-The Town of Canandaigua Water District purchases its water separately from the City of Canandaigua and serves approximately 7,180 residents through 2,634 service connections.
-The total water purchased in 2020 was 267,446,000 gallons.
-The daily average to the Distribution System was 732,000 gallons per day.
-The single highest day was 1,500,000 gallons.
-The amount of water sold to customers was 220,660,000 gallons.
-Approximately 40,000,000 gallons of water was lost due to water leaks in the older system, water main breaks, installing of new water main, 8,000,000 gallons of water was used to flush watermains, fire hydrants, fight fires, sale of bulk water etc. In 2020, water customers were charged a minimum quarterly bill of \$26.10 for a 3⁄4 inch water meter, for the first 6,000 gallons of water usage.
-Any usage in addition to that was \$ 4.35 per thousand gallons of water used.
+The Town of Canandaigua Water District purchases its water separately from the City of Canandaigua and serves approximately 7,280 residents through 2,734 service connections.
+The total water purchased in 2021 was 249,000,000 gallons.
+The daily average to the Distribution System was 640,000 gallons per day.
+The single highest day was 841,000 gallons.
+The amount of water sold to customers was 233,503,000 gallons.
+Approximately 2,200,000 gallons of water was used to fill two new water storage tanks that each hold 1.1 million gallons of water. installing of new water main, 14,000,000 gallons of water was used to flush watermains, fire hydrants, fight fires, sale of bulk water etc. In 2021, water customers were charged a minimum quarterly bill of \$26.10 for a /4 inch water meter, for the first 6,000 gallons of water usage.
+Any usage in addition to that was \$4.35 per thousand gallons of water used.

 The Town of Bristol Water District purchases its water from the Town of Canandaigua and serves approximately 203 people through 63 service connections.
-The total water purchased in 2020 was 5,097,500 gallons.
-The daily average to the Distribution System was 13,965 gallons per day.
-The single highest day was 49,000 gallons.
-The amount of water sold to customers was 4,227,000 gallons.
-Approximately 870,000 was used to flush water mains due to stage two disinfection byproducts levels that exceeded the limits of the EPA, flush fire hydrants, and fight fires.
-In 2020, water customers were charged a minimum quarterly bill of \$28.56 for the first 6,000 gallons of water for a 3⁄4 inch water meter.
+The total water purchased in 2021 was 4,953,000 gallons.
+The daily average to the Distribution System was 13,567 gallons per day.
+The single highest day was 44,000 gallons.
+The amount of water sold to customers was 4,867,000 gallons.
+Approximately 86,000 was used to flush water mains due to stage two disinfection byproducts levels that exceeded the limits of the EPA, flush fire hydrants, and fight fires.
+In 2021, water customers were charged a minimum quarterly bill of \$28.56 for the first 6,000 gallons of water for a 3⁄4 inch water meter.
 Any usage in addition to that was \$ 4.76 per thousand gallons of water used.